A locomotive with a place in preservation history

 43924 has been a regular and popular performer ever since and has ventured away from the Railway, visiting Bombardier at Derby, for 175 years of train manufacture and featuring in galas at the Severn Valley and West Somerset Railways.
 Finally, 43924 is now added to the list of KWVR celebrities to feature on the big screen starring in Testament of Youth and Swallows & Amazons, plus more to follow.

-The Big Goods Engine bows out after a 6-month extension of the boiler certificate, which finally expired on New Years Eve 2021.
+The Big Goods Engine bowed out after a 6-month extension of the boiler certificate, which finally expired on New Years Eve 2021.
 The loco went out on a high note with a week of hauling six coaches on the Mince Pie Specials, even with two superheaters blocked off.
 Adding another filming credit to its ever-growing list before the expiration of the boiler certificate, the loco will also feature in the Railway Children Return, filmed in the summer of 2021 and released in the summer of 2022.